ryandhasgit/Comedy/Headlines/Moved.md

 your boyfriends cheating on your or is he just batman

 don’t you even think about stealing this shopping cart with three broken wheels

+where we’re going we don’t need roads, bridges, or vital public services

+PRESIDENTIAL ORDER TO COMBAT THE FLUORIDE IN TOOTHPASTE

+open the impenetrable Amazon Ring Doorbell Blast Doors, please, HAL open the amazon ring doorbell-operated blast doors, please, CHAT